particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 - The antenna placement needs to follow some basic rules, as any antenna is sensitive to its environment.
 Mount the antenna at least 10mm from metal components or surfaces, ideally 20mm for best radiation efficiency, and try to maintain a minimum of three directions free from obstructions to be able to operate effectively.
 - Needs tuning with actual product enclosure and all components.
-- For the BLE antenna, it is recommended to use a 2.4 GHz single-frequency antenna and not a 2.4 GHz + 5 GHz antenna, so as to avoid large gain at the frequency twice of 2.4 GHz which can cause the second harmonic radiation of 2.4 GHz to exceed standards.

 ### Peripherals and GPIO